 2. How Long Do Yew Trees Live?

 The Yew is a magnificent coniferous tree best known for its incredible longevity.
 For a yew to be classed as dated, it must be at least 900 yrs mature instead of oak trees at 400 years.
 There are a handful of yews in England that surpass this age.

 Notable ancient trees at Ankerwycke, Crowhurst, with the Defynnog Yew the oldest tree, said to be over 4000 years old, making it among the oldest organic things on Earth.
 The Fortingall tree was most senior, holding the British record with the largest circumference at 16 metres.
 Unfortunately, it has succumbed to natural decay splitting into multiple fragmented trees.

 Yews have a lengthy life with many legends and myths surrounding them, passed down from generation to generation.
 An essential part of pagan culture is seen as the tree of life, symbolising regeneration.
 Although one of our native trees is sacred to druids, it is not in the Celtic tree calendar.

 They are beautiful trees that flourish in the UK climate, often discovered in churchyards and graveyards.
 Commonly found on or near pagan ritual sites across Britain and Ireland, predating Christian buildings.

 3. Yew Trees Medicinal Benefits

 All plant parts are poisonous to humans and grazing animals, even pollen grains with numerous fatalities.
 Deer and rabbits can eat the dense foliage with no ill effects, though.
 Males have a toxic reputation with 10 out of 10 ratings on the OPALS allergy scale, while females have a 1 rating.

 The Yew was revered by several cultures, including the Druids and Celts, where it was believed to hold spiritual healing properties.
-There are serious health concerns around treatments because of high risks, possibly dying from yew poisoning.
-Branch tips, needles have all been exploited to make medicine.
+There are serious health concerns around treatments because of the high risks, of possibly dying from yew poisoning.
+Branch tips, and needles have all been exploited to make medicine.